mainkoon81/ooo-Bayesian-Modeling-C1/README.md

    - After that, how to draw a data point from the `distribution G(A)` sampled from the DP(`α`, `H`)?
    - Actually, we can think of a Non-parametric **prior construction** scheme coz..it's not easy to conceive "A" space that can go to infinity!
      - Sol 1) Stick-Breaking scheme(sampling distribution)
-     - Sol 2) Polya-Urn scheme(just sampling point)
+     - Sol 2) Polya-Urn scheme or Chinese-Restaurant scheme(just sampling point)
-     - Sol 3) Chinese-Restaurant scheme(just sampling point)

  - ### Stick-Breaking scheme:
    -